USEPA/the-manifest-game/docs/README.md

 - [x] It should be possible to link to a specific node in the decision tree so that the tree starts at that node open upon visiting the page.
 - [ ] A node type for multiple choice questions (e.g., what type of site are you?
 A generator, a TSDF, or a transporter).
-- [ ] Allow EPA to create multiple tree for users.
+- [ ] Allow EPA to configure multiple trees/subtrees.
 - [x] Markup help text.
 Currently, we only support text based help content, stored in a JSON encoded file.
 Being able to provide more complex help content could make the tool more useful as it would allow linking to other resources.